Middlesex County House of Correction Inmate Bail & Bonds

 Option 3 - How to Post a Property Bond for a Defendant at Middlesex County House of Correction

-If you are a landowner in Middlesex County you may be able to post a property bond.
-Property within Middlesex County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Middlesex County, you may be able to post a property bond.
+All owners of the property must be present to sign the bond.

-Click here for additional information on how to post bail at Middlesex County House of Correction.
+Click here for additional information on posting bail at Middlesex County House of Correction.

 Who can post Bail or Bond for a Defendant at Middlesex County House of Correction?